 - Khao San Road – Bangkok’s nightlife is nothing short of epic, and the city’s dedicated nightlife area is Khao San Road, a haven for backpackers looking to dance the night away and enjoy a non-stop party.
 However, if you want a quiet night, maybe avoid the Khao San Road hostels!

 So without letting you wait any longer, let’s look at the best hostels in Bangkok!

 Finding a hostel in Thailand isn’t that tough since it is virtually a backpacker haven – the challenge is finding a GOOD one as so many of them are substandard.
 So, here is a list of some of the best hostels in Bangkok, Thailand, based on what they offer, so you find at least one that suits you and makes your travel planning easy!

 1. Overall Best Hostel in Bangkok – Diff Hostel

 - Security Lockers

-This one’s definitely a great catch (though maybe on the higher end of your budget).
-Diff Hostel is located in the heart of Bangkok and its location lets you get around quite easily.
-The working staff are great and the hostel itself is pretty cozy.
-In particular the design of the hostel is gorgeous, and with free breakfast and free towels.
-Diff Hostel gives you a lot of bang for your buck and is clearly one of the best hostels in Bangkok.
-Defo one of the best hostels Bangkok has to offer.
+This one’s definitely a great find (though maybe on the higher end of your budget).
+Diff Hostel is centrally located in the heart of Bangkok and not far from Khao San Road and the Grand Palace.
+The staff are proper sound and the hostel itself is super cosy.
+What’s even better about this Bangkok hostel is that it comes with free breakfast, free towels, and free Wi-Fi.
+Diff Hostel gives you a lot of bang for your buck, it caters perfectly to any type of traveller, which is why we consider it the best overall hostel in Bangkok.

-Best Hostel for Solo Travelers in Bangkok – Mad Monkey Bangkok
+2. Best Hostel for Solo Travellers in Bangkok – Mad Monkey Bangkok

 - Bar and Restaurant